Is It Time to Break Up with Your Contact Center?

 Did you know that between 40-to-50 percent of customers say they stopped doing business with a company because of poor customer service?
 And that more than 25 percent say their biggest frustration was lack of effectiveness from the customer service rep that was helping them?

 Gut check time.
-You need to ask yourself just how good your contact center really is.
-And, you need to figure out your numbers and see if they actually helping or hurting your sales (and your business).
+You need to ask yourself just how good your BPO and/or contact center really is.
+And, you need to figure out your numbers and see if they are actually helping or hurting your sales (and your business).

 Some offshore contact centers are rockstars.
-They use the latest technology and implement great staffing policies.
+They uphold their SLA and use the latest technology and implement great staffing policies.
 But what if yours isn’t?
 Here are some issues to consider when thinking about breaking up with your contact center.

 1) You don’t hear from them on a consistent basis

-Whether this is because of the time difference, different expectations about how much communication is enough, or any other issue, the contact center is the line of communication between you and your customers.
+Whether this is because of the time difference, different expectations about how much communication is enough, or any other issue, the contact center and/or call center is the line of communication between you and your customers.
 It needs to be accessible and clear, when you need it to be.

 2) There are too many escalations of calls and emails